Ottawa-Carleton Institute of Civil Engineering

 Structural dynamics, single and multi-degree-of-freedom systems, formulation of equations of motion, methods of analytical mechanics, free and forced vibrations, normal mode analysis, numerical methods for the response analyses of single and multiple-degree-of-freedom systems.

+Seismic performance assessment of new and existing buildings using modelling.
 Design and construction of nonlinear structural models.
 Accounting for mass, material behaviour, damping, and nonlinear geometry.
-Use of pushover and time history analysis methods.
-Design and modelling of structural systems using passive damping devices and isolation systems.
+Use of pushover and time history analysis methods to determine seismic performance.
+Consideration of nonstructural elements in determining performance.

 Estimation and Identification in Dynamics using Data